-- Universal Access may also be understood as a transitional step toward achieving Universal Service. - Universal Access aims to increase access to ICT services on a community-wide level through a balanced geographic distribution of points of presence for ICT services that are offered. - Universal Access may be provided through multipurpose telecentres. - Connecting the last four billion will not happen through market forces alone; it will require targeted efforts aimed at connecting those least likely to be connected, including those in poor, rural and hard to- reach communities.
+- Universal Access may also be understood as a transitional step toward achieving Universal Service. - Universal Access aims to increase access to ICT services on a community-wide level through a balanced geographic distribution of points of presence for ICT services that are offered. - Connecting the last four billion will not happen through market forces alone; it will require targeted efforts aimed at connecting those least likely to be connected, including those in poor, rural and hard to- reach communities.